Skip to main content Skip to main navigation Skip to search

 Airfreighting consignments

-Airfreight consignments may require urgent documentation and the Quota Unit will endeavour to process these manually if requested.
+Airfreight consignments may require urgent documentation and the Quota Administration team will endeavour to process these manually if requested.

-If an airfreight certificate is required urgently, email the Quota Unit with the RFP number of the consignment that requires a manual certificate.
+If an airfreight certificate is required urgently, email the Quota Administration team with the RFP number of the consignment that requires a manual certificate.
 The email must be received by the Quota Unit no later than 1:00pm (Canberra time) for same-day processing.

-Processing of same day certificates cannot be guaranteed.
-Processing and dispatch is dependent on staff availability and couriers.
-When generated, the certificate will be sent by Express Post or couriered (if courier account details have been provided to the Quota Unit).
+Processing of same day certificates cannot be guaranteed as processing and dispatch is dependent on staff availability and couriers.

 Legislation

-The Export Control Legislation Amendment (Tariff Rate Quotas) Rules 2022 governs the rules around quotas for beef meat to UK.
+The Export Control (Tariff Rate Quotas-General) Rules 2021 governs the rules around quotas for beef meat to UK.

 Data collection